DavidMendoza5/mysql-CRUD/README.md

 # CRUD
 This project is a CRUD (Create, Read, Update and Delete) made with NodeJs and express.

 Remember that you have to create you **.env** file based on .env.example file.
+If you are going to use docker, on your *.env* file you have to use the name of the database service created on your **docker-compose.yml** file on your *DB_HOST* variable.
 ## Commands:
 Installing dependencies: